AssetWatch

 Series B in 2023

-Verve Motion specializes in the development of exo-suits aimed at assisting workers engaged in physically demanding tasks.
-The company utilizes a combination of robotics, apparel design, and movement science to create lightweight wearables crafted from textile materials.
-These exo-suits are designed to adapt to the movements of the wearer, providing necessary support and force during critical moments while remaining nonrestrictive at other times.
-By focusing on safety and comfort, Verve Motion enhances the capabilities of workers in various industries, promoting a more efficient and secure working environment.
+Verve Motion specializes in the development of exo-suits designed to assist workers engaged in physically demanding tasks.
+By integrating advancements in robotics, apparel design, and movement science, the company creates lightweight wearable technology made from flexible textile materials.
+These exo-suits are designed to adapt to the natural movements of the wearer, delivering support and force at critical moments while maintaining a nonrestrictive fit.
+Verve Motion's innovative approach aims to enhance workplace safety and comfort, ultimately improving the efficiency of workers in various industries.

 Precede Biosciences